-Lesbians have a higher-than-usual tendency toward long-distance relationships, whether due to the fact that not everywhere in the world has the luxury of a density of lesbians and some of us have to travel out of state.
-Lesbians also seem to have a genetic predisposition toward pining which really helps the whole long-distance thing thrive.
+Lesbians have a higher-than-usual tendency toward long-distance relationships, often due to the fact that not everywhere in the world has the luxury of a dense lesbian population, and some of us have to travel out of state.
+Lesbians also seem to have a genetic predisposition toward pining, which really helps the whole long-distance thing thrive.

-Some of the things we’ll discuss in this article will be helpful for long distance honeys, but this is particularly geared toward folks that find them in a circumstance that requires a lot of time and distance from their partners on a sporadic basis.
+Some of the things we’ll discuss in this article will be helpful for long distance lovers, but this is particularly geared toward those who may find themselves in a circumstance that requires a lot of time and distance from their partners on a sporadic basis.

 Here are some things to try when your honey is far away from you:

 Long distance back in the days of phone cards was really different!
 There was one summer I worked at a Girl Scout camp, and I only ever talked to my college girlfriend on the phone by standing on a milk crate and punching in all the numbers to the phone card that I had memorized.
 These days, people are much more connected, so it’s a matter of both time and preference.

 Since my honey and I are on the same phone plan and both have iPhones, we Facetime every couple of days, because I am lazy and like to look at her face.
 For the poets and wordsmiths among us, lengthy emails detailing your day may be a better fit.
 There are multiple messaging apps and video chat apps for you to choose from/ depending on how far away she is.